 ForeWord Reviews Book of the Year Awards

 Per ForeWord, “If you published a book this year that expands a reader’s world, then it should be submitted to ForeWord’s Book of the Year Awards program.
-Entries are open to any independently published titles in any format, including ebooks, published in 2012.
+Entries are open to any independently published titles in any format, including ebooks.
 This includes self-published, university press, and POD books.
 Note: professional production taken into consideration when judged.”

 Independent Book Publishers (IBPA) Ben Franklin